 Christie Digital is an electronics company that manufacturers both hardware and software.
 Hardware includes digital movie theater projectors, video walls and large video displays like jumbotrons, found at large sport arenas.

 Some Christie Digital clients include stadiums such as Mercedes-Benz Stadium, Atlanta GA and Angel Stadium, where the LA Angels play.

 I began by identifying our users.
 We had another group of experience designers who identified our core customers and had already created personas from another remote office.
-I got a head start by using these personas to focus on our main user groups.
+I got a head start by using these personas to focus on main user groups.